List of The Young and the Restless characters introduced in the 1980s: Mary Williams

-History

 Mary was the wife of officer Carl Williams and the mother of Patty, Paul, Steven and Father Todd Williams.
 She also has a late sister named Jane.
 Mary was first introduced as the understanding mother of four children.
 She was front-burner early in her run when her character had a sudden late life pregnancy yet ended up miscarrying the child.
 Mary spent much time either volunteering at her Catholic church or fretting over her children, especially troubled Patty who was involved with the wealthy playboy Jack, and the rebellious Paul who went through a brief teen marriage which produced a daughter.
 Mary became worried in 1982 when Carl was all of a sudden fired from the police thanks to Pete Walker, a mob boss determined to keep Carl's nose out of his business.
 Thanks to Paul, Carl was cleared, but not before Mary was held hostage by Walker's men.
 Carl and Mary were horrified when it was revealed that their good friend Alex Morgan was on the mob payroll and had Carl fired.
 Pete and Alex would kill each other in a shoot-out.
 Later, Mary and Carl were devastated by the death of Paul's new girlfriend Cindy Lake, a former prostitute trying to make a go of it.
 It was ironically around this time when daughter Patty found Jack having an affair with Diane Jenkins and shot him, afterwards forgetting what she had done.

-Sometime after this, Mary underwent a personality transformation, becoming more demanding and nosy and trying to push Paul into relationships with women he didn't love.
-Mary couldn't stand Paul's new girlfriend, wealthy Lauren Fenmore whom she found too uppity for the likes of her son.
-Carl tried to make his wife see that her sudden meddling ways would harm her relationship with her children rather than help it, but Mary wouldn't budge.
+Sometime after this, Mary underwent a personality transformation, becoming more demanding and nosy and trying to push Paul into relationships with women he did not love.
+Mary could not stand Paul's new girlfriend, wealthy Lauren Fenmore whom she found too uppity for the likes of her son.
+Carl tried to make his wife see that her sudden meddling ways would harm her relationship with her children rather than help it, but Mary would not budge.
 When Lauren submitted a nude photo of Paul as part of a centerfold, Mary took "I told you so" to a new level.